 Kuadrant Rate Limiting

-- Allows to specify which specific subsets of the targeted network resource to apply the limits to.
+2. Supports targeting subsets (sections) of a network resource to apply the limits to.

 How it works